 Luigi Maria Burruano

 Once upon a time, during WWII, somewhere in Nazi occupied Romania, a night of comic misadventures ensues when a boy discovers a dead soldier.
 The German authorities demand that the perpetrator must be identified or the town leaders will be shot the following morning.
 In their desperation, led by Father Johanis (Harvey Keitel), their salvation seems to lie in convincing the town "fool", Ipu (Gérard Depardieu), to agree to confess, and save them all with his sacrifice.
 The comedy and darker sides of human nature race toward the deadline where one cannot help but wonder who, in fact, is the actual "fool"?Written by

 monterey media inc.

-Family Film, the producers of A Farewell to Fools (2013) made significant changes to the final edit, angering the film's director Bogdan Dreyer and his cast.
-Lead actor Gérard Depardieu wrote an open letter saying: "I do not accept compromises, I do not like to be fooled".
-He backed the director, who said that the producers are breaking contractual agreements and did not have copyright over the film's script.
-In his letter Depardieu further said he enjoyed making the film and working in Romania with the local actors.
-The main problems resulted apparently from the producers' attempts to secure US distribution.
+Family Film, the producers of this movie made significant changes to the final edit, angering Director Bogdan Dumitrescu and his cast.
+Gérard Depardieu wrote an open letter saying: "I do not accept compromises, I do not like to be fooled".
+He backed Dumitrescu, who said that the producers are breaking contractual agreements, and did not have copyright over the film's script.
+In his letter, Depardieu further said he enjoyed making the film and working in Romania with the local actors and actresses.
+The main problems resulted apparently from the producers' attempts to secure U.S. distribution.
 To achieve this, the film had been given a happy Hollywood ending and, according to Depardieu, lost the "poetry" of the original version.
-The film finally premiered 2013 in Romania with all the main actors and the director absent from the opening ceremony.
+The film finally premiered in 2013 in Romania with all of the main cast members and the director absent from the opening ceremony.
 See more »

 Was this review helpful to you?